petershin/liferay-learn/docs/courses/latest/en/cloud-administrator.md

 Start working with a cloud project for Delectable Bonsai, a (fake) company that's taking Liferay Cloud's platform to build a reliable, customized experience for their maple syrup business.

-Whether you're working with LXC or LXC-SM, get started by [setting up your cloud instance](./cloud-administrator/setting-up-your-cloud-instance.md).
+Whether you're working with LXC or LXC-SM, get started by [setting up your cloud instance](./cloud-administrator/setting-up-your-cloud-project.md).

 ::::{grid} 2
 :gutter: 3 3 3 3

-:::{grid-item-card}  Setting Up Your Cloud Instance
+:::{grid-item-card}  Setting Up Your Cloud Project
-:link: ./cloud-administrator/setting-up-your-cloud-instance.md
+:link: ./cloud-administrator/setting-up-your-cloud-project.md

 Learn how to get started using the Cloud console with LXC or LXC-SM.
 :::